 Caerphilly County Borough Council is committed to equality of opportunity for all within the county borough of Caerphilly.
 We want everyone to be treated equally and fairly and with respect in terms of education, employment and in all aspects of everyday life.
+This is our third Strategic Equality Plan, following a pilot version in 2011-2012 and four years of implementing a full plan from April 2012 to March 2016.

-This updated Strategic Equality Plan outlines our commitment to achieving equality within all aspects of our service delivery and in our employment practices.
+We remain committed to achieving equality within all aspects of our service delivery and in our employment practices, which is even more important during these challenging times and in such a difficult financial climate.

-Respect for diversity is a key issue as our communities change and develop in the 21st century; respect for the old and the new and respect for every individual who lives or works here, represents the county borough, or who visits here.
+Respect for diversity is a key issue as our communities change and develop in the 21st century; respect for the old and the new and respect for every individual who lives or works here, who represents the county borough, or who visits here.

 Council services must reflect these diverse needs and Caerphilly County Borough Council already has a strong background in delivering accessible services in a sensible, measured and cost-effective way.
+The cuts to council budgets being made at the time of publishing this plan have to take into account the impact on the most vulnerable in society through Equality Impact Assessments, that carry the full authority of this plan.